Latest on the spread of coronavirus around the world

 - Indonesia likely has far higher numbers of cases than reported due to limited testing and needs to consider tougher measures like lockdowns, the Red Cross told Reuters.

-- Malaysian authorities are seeking around 2,000 Rohingya for checks after they attended a Muslim gathering on the outskirts of Kuala Lumpur, according to sources.
+- Malaysian authorities are seeking around 2,000 Rohingya for checks after they attended a Muslim gathering on the outskirts of Kuala Lumpur.
 More than 670 cases in Southeast Asia have been linked to the gathering.

-- Vietnam's capital, Hanoi, advised its residents to self-isolate at home until at least the end of March.
-The country has confirmed 76 cases, 10 of which emerged on Wednesday.- Australia said on Thursday all non-citizens and non-residents would be banned from entering the country from Friday evening.
-The country has recorded around 600 infections and six deaths.- New Zealand closed its borders to all foreigners from midnight on Thursday.
+- Vietnam's health ministry reported an additional nine coronavirus cases on Friday, bringing the total number in the Southeast Asian country to 85.- Australia is closing its borders to foreigners and pumping about A$100 billion ($56 billion) into the economy.- Air New Zealand said on Friday it was offered a NZ$900 million ($514 million) lifeline by the government

 MIDDLE EAST AND AFRICA